This post may contain affiliate links. Please read our disclosure policy.

 - Using an oiled rolling pin, an oiled bench scraper, or an oiled cake turner, smooth the top of the rectangle as much as you can.

-- Sprinkle the top of the dough evenly with the dried herbs.
+- Sprinkle the top of the dough evenly with the (optional) dried herbs.
 Drizzle evenly with the remaining olive oil, brushing it very gently with a pastry brush to distribute the oil evenly.

-For the second rise.
+For the second rise

 - Cover the top of the dough with oiled plastic wrap and place it in a warm, draft-free location to rise until nearly doubled in size (at least 2 hours).
 The dough will rise both up and out.